 One of the most complicated things in life is to navigate and build our relationships.
 They are also arguably the most important and rewarding.
 That’s why at CarePortal, we believe it is so important to connect relationally with children and families in crisis, by intentionally engaging in their lives the way Jesus would.

-These relationships are represented in Tier 2 of The Grid, our visual used to explain the spectrum of needs you and your church can help meet.
-Watch the short video below to learn more about The Grid and check out our previous blog on the 5 best practices for responding to Tier 1 needs.)
+These relationships are represented in Tier 2 - Relational of The Grid, our visual used to explain the spectrum of needs you and your church can help meet.
+Watch the short video below to learn more about The Grid and check out our previous blog on the 5 best practices for responding to Tier 1 - Physical needs.)

-When responding to a Tier 2 Need, it is important to keep these 6 best practices in mind.
+When responding to a Tier 2 - Relational need, it is important to keep these 6 best practices in mind.
 Watch this short video or read on below to learn more:

 Many of the opportunities you see will be chances to commit to consistent and regular interactions with children or parents.
 It’s important that you communicate that they are valuable to you by showing up and sticking with them.